 - Basilar migraine is characterized by dizziness, fainting, and pain at the base of the skull.

 - Acute confusional migraine leads to sudden disorientation and confusion.
-This may often be triggered by a head injury.
+This may often be triggered by a minor head injury.

 Symptoms Of Migraine In Teens

 - Severe headache that may continue for two hours to several days

 - Pulsating or throbbing pain all over the head or worse on the sides of the head